pradeepmalar/pradeepmalar/README.md

 - 👋 Hi, I’m @pradeepmalar
-- 👀 I’m interested in learning Linux and develop my own Linux distro
 - 🌱 I’m currently learning C and C++
-- 💞️ I’m looking to collaborate on Linux UI development
 - 📫 How to reach me: Instagram: @pradeep_malarvannan

 <!---